Non-loose torus knots: Classification of non-loose torus knots

 We begin by noticing that all non-loose torus knots have finite torsion.

 \begin{lemma} If $L$ is a non-loose Legendrian torus knot, then $\tor(L) < \infty$. \end{lemma}

+\begin{proof} The idea of the proof is to realize the complement of a standard neighborhood of $L$ as an element of $\Tight_l(C;s)$ for some $l \in \tfrac12\N$ and then use Lemma~\ref{ClaimA} to conclude that $\tor(L)$ is finite.

-\begin{proof} Suppose $\tor(L) \neq 0$.
-Then we can stabilize or destabilize $L$ and make $\tb(L) = pq$.
-Let $C$ be the complement of $L$.
+Suppose $\tor(L) \neq 0$.
+Then we can stabilize or destabilize $L$ to make $\tb(L) = pq$.
+Let $C$ be the complement of a standard neighborhood of $L$.
 As in Section~\ref{knotcomp}, we can decompose $C$ into $V_1 \cup (S^1 \times P) \cup V_2$ where $P$ is a pair of pants and $V_1$, $V_2$ are solid tori.
-We use the coordinates system $\mathcal{F}_2$ from Section~\ref{knotcomp} so that (a push-off of) $L$ is considered as a $0$-twisting vertical Legendrian curve in $S^1 \times P$.
+We use the coordinate system $\mathcal{F}_2$ from Section~\ref{knotcomp} so that (a push-off of) $L$ is considered as a $0$-twisting vertical Legendrian curve in $S^1 \times P$.
 Use this $0$-twisting vertical Legendrian curve to thicken $V_1$ and $V_2$ so that their dividing slopes become $0$.
-Perturb $T_1$, $T_2$ and $T_3$ so that $\partial P$ is the ruling curves.
-After that, perturb $P$ to be convex and there exist two possible dividing set on $P$ as shown in Figure~\ref{fig:pants2}.
+Let $T_1$, $T_2$, and $T_3$ be the boundary of $S^1 \times P$ and perturb them so that $\partial P$ is a collection of ruling curves.
+After that, perturb $P$ to be convex and there exist two possible dividing sets on $P$ as shown in Figure~\ref{fig:pants2}.

 We will first show that the dividing set shown in the first drawing of Figure~\ref{fig:pants2} results in an overtwisted contact structure.
 In the first drawing of Figure~\ref{fig:pants2}, we can find a bypass for $T_2$ and thicken $V_2$ so that the dividing slope becomes $\infty$.
-However, $V_!$ contains a convex torus with slope $(q/p)^c$ measured in the coordinates system $\mathcal{F}_1$, which is $\infty$ measured in the coordinates system $\mathcal{F}_2$.
-Thus $V_!$ contains a half convex Giroux torsion after thickening and we can find an overtwisted disk in $C$.
+However, $V_2$ contains a convex torus with slope $(q/p)^c$ measured in the coordinate system $\mathcal{F}_1$, which is $\infty$ measured in the coordinates system $\mathcal{F}_2$.
+Thus $V_2$ contains a half convex torsion after thickening, and we can find an overtwisted disk in $C$.